Hiring an employee or purchasing a service - which one to choose?

 Due to the above, when choosing a contractual relationship, it is reasonable to take into account the actual content and purpose of the legal relationship and to include it in the contract, rather than providing a different contractual relationship solely for profitability reasons.
 This may come back to haunt you in a later legal dispute.

-If interpreting an existing contract or entering into a future contract raises questions or concerns, you can confidently turn to the attorneys at Law Firm Lepmets & Nõges.
+Lepmets & Nõges is a law firm in Estonia that is providing help with interpreting an existing contract or entering into a future contract.
+If it raises questions or concerns, you can confidently turn to our attorneys.